 There is only so much space on our person and in our bags.

-There are many items that are kind of standard in a typical survival bag.
+There are many items that are standard in a typical survival bag.

 For example, you probably have more than one method for fire.
 You may have a few for water, as well.